-Sweden says 'operations underway' to hack election
+Sweden raises alarm on election meddling

 "We will not hesitate to expose those who try to do something, because we know that operations are underway at the moment", Loefven said.

-He said the new public authority would be created "immediately" and would be responsible for bolstering the "psychological defence" of the Swedish public by "identifying, analysing, and responding" to "external influence" campaigns.
+He said the new Swedish body would be created "immediately" and would be responsible for bolstering the "psychological defence" of the Swedish public by "identifying, analysing, and responding" to "external influence" campaigns.

-He said the counter-propaganda body was just part of a packet of measures to safeguard the election on 9 September.
+The counter-propaganda body was part of wider measures to safeguard the election, the prime minister noted.

-These included increased funding for Swedish intelligence and cyberdefence services to monitor external threats.
+These included increased funding for Swedish intelligence and cyber-defence services to monitor external threats.

-Loefven said he would hold a series of meetings with Swedish political party leaders in spring "on how the parties can increase protection and resilience … about the risks of influence during the election process".
+Loefven said he would hold a series of meetings with Swedish political party leaders in Spring "on how the parties can increase protection and resilience … about the risks of influence during the election process".

-He also said he would hold in-depth discussions with Swedish media and social media firms to "increase awareness of foreign influence".
+He also said he would hold "in-depth discussions" with Swedish media and social media firms to "increase awareness of foreign influence".

 The Swedish vote will pit Loefven's centre-left Social Democratic Party against the centre-right Moderate Party and the far-right Sweden Democrats party, which came third in the last election in 2014 and which has continued to gain support.

-Russia has a track record of using cyber attacks and propaganda campaigns to help populist candidates win votes in recent elections in the US, France, and Germany.
+Russia has a track record of using cyber attacks and propaganda campaigns to help populist candidates in recent elections in the US, France, and Germany.

-There is increasing evidence that it meddled in the Brexit referendum, the Scottish independence referendum and the Catalan independence vote.
+There is increasing evidence that it meddled in the Scottish independence referendum in 2014, the Brexit referendum in 2016, and the Catalan independence vote last year.

-The US Senate, in a report out last week, warned that: "Italy could be a target for electoral interference by the Kremlin" when Italians go to the polls on 4 March.
+The US Senate, in a report out last week, also warned that: "Italy could be a target for electoral interference by the Kremlin" when Italians go to the polls on 4 March.

+The US report noted that Nordic states were "a favourite target of the Kremlin's propaganda machine".

+It added that: "when it comes to exhibiting strong immunity against Russian malign influence operations, the Nordic states are also exemplary".

+The report said this was due to two factors - the Nordic countries' "extraordinary educational systems that emphasise critical thinking skills … and extremely low levels of corruption".

-But US far-right activists with no apparent links to Russia also got involved in efforts to sway the French vote.
+Far-right US activists with no apparent links to Russia also got involved in efforts to sway the French vote.

-Speaking of Russia's modus operandi, Loefven said: "We have seen it in several different countries recently."
+But speaking of Russia's modus operandi, Loefven said on Sunday: "We have seen it in several different countries recently."